 The copyright and the foregoing restriction extend to reproduction in all media.

-© ETSI yyyy.
+© ETSI 2024.

 All rights reserved.

 DECTTM, PLUGTESTSTM, UMTSTM and the ETSI logo are trademarks of ETSI registered for the benefit of its Members.
 3GPPTM and LTETM are trademarks of ETSI registered for the benefit of its Members and of the 3GPP Organizational Partners. oneM2M™ logo is a trademark of ETSI registered for the benefit of its Members and of the oneM2M Partners.
 GSM® and the GSM logo are trademarks registered and owned by the GSM Association.